 “I’m expanding that project, and going to New York and working with animal shelters there,” says Trinh, who also teaches others how to photograph and edit images of dogs in the style she’s developed.

-Trinh hopes other budding pet photographers will get on board with Project Let It Rain Love as it continues to grow, and she invites her fellow photographers to submit images for the project through her website.
-She suggests any budding shutterbugs looking to following in her footsteps take as many pictures as possible to find their own signature style.
+Trinh hopes other budding pet photographers will get on board with Project Let It Rain Love as it continues to grow.
+She suggests any budding shutterbugs looking to follow in her footsteps take as many pictures as possible to find their own signature style.

 “Developing a style is extremely important and is the birthplace of your creativity.
 Once you’ve developed your style, you can do anything.”